-${\it Criminal\ background\ may\ prevent\ you\ from\ obtaining\ employment\ in\ this\ field.}$
+Criminal background may prevent you from obtaining employment in this field.

-Program Requirements: All courses in this curriculum will be information technology essentials or networking courses.
+Course of Study Requirements: All courses in this curriculum will be computer science, information technology essentials, or networking courses.
 Upon completion of the program, the student will be awarded a Career Studies Certificate in Cyber Security.

-Course Number Course Title Lecture Lab Hours Credits
+Course Number Course Title Credits

-First Semest er (Fall)
+First Semester (Summer)

+CSC 221 Introduction to Problem Solving and Programming 3

+Total 3

+Second Semester (Fall)

-ITE 105 Cyber Careers and Ethics 2 0 2
+ITE 105 Cyber Careers and Ethics 2

-ITE 119 or ITE 152 Information Literacy or Introduction to Digital and Information Literacy and Computer Applications 3 0 3
+ITE 119 or ITE 152 Information Literacy or Introduction to Digital and Information Literacy and Computer 3

+Applications

-ITN 154 Introduction to Networks - CISCO I 3 2 4
+ITN 154 Introduction to Networks - CISCO I 4

-CSC 222 Object Oriented Programming 4 0 4
+CSC 222 Object Oriented Programming 4

-ITN 260 Network Security Basics 3 0 3
+ITN 260 Network Security Basics 3

-Total 15 2 16
+Total 16

-Second Seme ester (Spring)
+Third Semester (Spring)

-ITN 170 Linux I 3 0 3
+ITN 170 Linux I 3

-ITN 261 Network Attacks, Computer Crime, and Hacking 3 0 3
+ITN 261 Network Attacks, Computer Crime, and Hacking 3

-ITN 262 Network Communication, Security, and Authentication 3 0 3
+ITN 262 Network Communication, Security, and Authentication 3

-ITN 266 Network Security Layers 3 0 3

-Total 12 0 12
+Total 9

-Total Credits for Career Studies Certificate 28
+Total Minimum Credits 28